How to Digitize Patient Records: A Dentist's Guide

 Making the switch to digital records might seem like a huge project, but it’s more manageable when you break it down.
 A professional scanning service will handle the heavy lifting, but knowing the workflow helps you prepare your practice for a seamless transition.
 Here’s what you can expect.

-Step 1: Prepare Your Physical Records
+Step 1: Getting Your Records Ready

 Before the scanning service arrives, your main job is to get your paper documents ready.
 Start by gathering and organizing all the records you plan to digitize.
 Go through the files and remove any staples, paper clips, or sticky notes that could jam the scanning equipment or obscure important information.
 It’s a simple but vital step that prevents delays and ensures nothing gets damaged.
 Boxing up your files by category or year can also help keep everything organized and make the retrieval process easier down the line.